What Chicago Neighborhood Should I Live In?

 Things to Know

-If you commute to or from Gold Coast you’re likely to see professionals in tailored suits or shoppers flaunting this season’s Prada.
-During rush hour, the Division and Chicago red lines are packed with commuters making the 15 minute trip down to River North or the Loop.
+If you commute to or from Gold Coast, you’ll see professionals in tailored suits and shoppers flaunting this season’s Prada.
+During rush hour, the Division and Chicago red line stops are packed with commuters making the 15-minute trip down to River North or the Loop.
 Cubs games also cause train crowds, so pay attention to those event schedules as you make plans.
 However, the easy access to public transportation makes owning a car optional.

 - Proximity to River North (nightlife) and Lake Michigan (views)